Better Call Saul: Writing

 Because of the closeness to the Breaking Bad storyline, a writer would be tasked at the start of each season to rewatch all 62 episodes of the show and verify that the scripts for the Better Call Saul season introduced no conflicts.
-As the show continued, the show's "brain trust" consisting of script coordinators Ariel Levine and Kathleen Williams-Foshee reviewed each script to help maintain the continuity with Breaking Bad, including tracking minor character traits and assuring small details from the previous show were kept correct if brought up again.
+As the show continued, the show's "brain trust", consisting of script coordinators Ariel Levine and Kathleen Williams-Foshee, reviewed each script to help maintain the continuity with Breaking Bad, including tracking minor character traits and ensuring small details from the previous show were kept correct.

 Gilligan left the Better Call Saul writing staff early in the third season to focus on other projects, resulting in Gould becoming sole showrunner.
 This transition had been planned since the show's debut.
-Upon his departure, Gilligan expressed his hopes to return to the writers room during the show's final season.
-He remained involved in the fourth and fifth seasons, but had little to do with developing the show's contents during this period.
-Instead, Gilligan reduced his role to being a "director for hire", having directed an episode during each season when he was not on the writing staff.
-Gilligan went on to laud Gould for maintaining Better Call Sauls high quality, stating the series got better even after he left.
-Gould would bring Gilligan back to the writers room for the sixth and final season, calling it "wonderful to have him there, so we can finish this show that we started together."
+Upon his departure, Gilligan expressed desire to return to the writers' room during the show's final season.
+He remained involved in the fourth and fifth seasons, but had little to do with developing the show's scripts during this period.
+Instead, Gilligan reduced his role to "director for hire", directing an episode during each season when he was not on the writing staff.
+Gilligan went on to laud Gould for maintaining Better Call Sauls high quality, stating the series continued to improve even after he left.
+Gould brought Gilligan back to the writers' room for the sixth and final season, calling it "wonderful to have him there, so we can finish this show that we started together."